HiveHQ/HiveSdkDocs/source/index.html.md

 # Commands - Segments

 <aside class='info'>
-Commands in this group will be buffered until a Contact is linked to the current session
+Commands in this group will be buffered until a Contact is linked to them
 </aside>